 With Rockstar's Western now compatible with the Xbox One, there's never been a better time to get into its brutal, beautiful, bear-filled online mode.

 Let's freeze-frame this standoff for a moment.
-Red Dead Redemption's single-player game always left me cold, but here in its multiplayer free-roam option, I found myself falling in love.
+Red Dead Redemption's single player game always left me cold; but here in its multiplayer free-roam option I found myself falling in love.
 Serving primarily as a waiting room for the "real" multiplayer modes, it's something of an attraction in its own right.
 The free-roam mode essentially takes the single player game, cuts away all of the missions and crafting systems, then turns you loose as one of up to 16 players.
-It feels like how pop culture taught me living on the frontier would be: You ride around with your friends clearing out gang hideouts, completing challenges, fighting wild animals, and occasionally get shot and killed by the notorious outlaw xXSTUFFINMUFFINXx and his posse.
+It feels like how pop culture taught me living on the frontier would be: you ride around with your friends clearing out gang hideouts, completing challenges, fighting wild animals, and occasionally being shot and killed by the notorious outlaw xXSTUFFINMUFFINXx and his posse.

-Red Dead Redemption's free-roam is not only the best part of the game, in my opinion, but also the best emergent mode that Rockstar has ever realized.
-It wasn't just trimming away the dead weight of single player that made free-roam worthwhile.
-Rockstar changed and rebalanced a fair few things for Red Dead's playing with friends options.
+Red Dead Redemption's free-roam is not only the best part of the game, in my opinion, but also the best emergent mode that Rockstar has ever realised.
+It wasn't just trimming away the dead weight of single player that made free-roam worthwhile; Rockstar changed and rebalanced a fair few things for Red Dead's playing with friends options.

-We liked the risk and reward of dueling the bears, and it became an initiation rite to take players wanting to join our merry group north to Tall Trees to try to knife a bear of their own.
-It was a perfect example of how Red Dead Redemption's emergent sandbox let you make your own fun, and required a bit of skill too: Reading the bear's attack animation and countering at the right time without getting mauled yourself took a fair bit of practice.
+We liked the risk and reward of duelling the bears, and it became an initiation rite to take players wanting to join our merry group north to Tall Trees to try to knife a bear of their own.
+It was a perfect example of how Red Dead Redemption's emergent sandbox let you make your own fun, and required a bit of skill too: reading the bear's attack animation and countering at the right time without getting twatted yourself took a fair bit of practise.

 The fact that other players are quite often dicks gives the game a unique sense of paranoia.
-As you see someone riding toward you, creeping ever closer from the horizon, there's a chance he or she wants to help you in your quest to blow up every donkey in Mexico.
+As you see someone riding towards you, creeping ever closer from the horizon, there's a chance they want to help you in your quest to blow up every donkey in Mexico.
 But they might also be dead set on shooting you in the face with a rifle.
 This means everyone's a little bit twitchy, and misunderstandings often develop into full-blown shoot-outs.

 If you're having a rough time in the free-roam world, you can drop into the multiple multiplayer modes that give you actual objectives.
 But really, why would you need objectives?
 While most of the players were having big shootouts in team deathmatch, I was trying to convince rookie players to fall into the San Luis River, or trying to race from the city of Blackwater to Escalera before sundown.